-Over the past four years, I have developed my skills as an educator as both a teaching assistant and an instructor of record.
+Over the past five years, I have developed my skills as an educator as both a teaching assistant and an instructor of record.
 As a teaching assistant, I was responsible for leading 60 students each semester through recitations of their lecture material.
 For two semesters, I was a teaching assistant for Introductory American Politics courses; for one semester, I worked with students in Modern Political Thought.

 Outside of the classroom, I also teach classes for the Odum Institute for Social Science Research at UNC.
-For the past two semesters, I have offered an introductory course in programming surveys using the Qualtrics online survey tool.
+For the past two years, I have offered an introductory course in programming surveys using the Qualtrics online survey tool.
 Students enrolled in this course create a basic survey, add display and skip logic, and use content validation, piped text, and embedded data among other more advanced features.